 In much the same way that individuals are encouraged to get yearly medical check-ups, companies too are subjected to regular ‘health’ assessments.
 Internal audits, as they are known, are systematic reviews of a company’s vulnerability to risk, and an assessment of its risk-management mechanisms.
-In contrast to external audits, internal audits are conducted by a company’s own internal audit team (or outsourced to an external organisation), which answers to the audit head or the company’s Board of Directors.
-Internal audits ensure that a company’s every unit adheres to organisationalpolicies, and is compliant with applicable legal frameworks.They pre-empt any sudden surprises that an external audit might uncover, strengthen internal control, and keep the company in a state of preparedness.
+In contrast to external audits, internal audits are conducted by a company’s own internal audit team (or outsourced to an external organization), which answers to the audit head or the company’s Board of Directors.
+Internal audits ensure that a company’s every unit adheres to organisational policies, and is compliant with applicable legal frameworks.They pre-empt any sudden surprises that an external audit might uncover, strengthen internal control, and keep the company in a state of preparedness.
 While the word ‘audit’ sounds forbidding, complicated, and highly technical it is really just a ‘systems check’.
-The goal is to ascertain if there are any existing or potentialirregularities, oversights, or gaps in an organisation’s internal processes, to report them should they be present, and to recommend ways to address or prevent such problems.
+The goal is to ascertain if there are any existing or potentialirregularities, oversights, or gaps in an organization’s internal processes, to report them should they be present, and to recommend ways to address or prevent such problems.

 Getting ready for an internal audit